 Contact Laura MacFarlane at firstname.lastname@example.org or 403-260-8577, or any one of our team of IP professionals to discuss your IP needs and get an initial assessment of your IP strategy.
 Click here to sign up to receive invitations to seminars, webinars and events as well as email alerts with the latest information on Intellectual Property + Technology.

-The following services are offered by our lawyers in this area of law:
+The following services are offered by our lawyers and agents in this area of law:

 - Patent application drafting and prosecution, searches, freedom-to-use analysis, infringement opinions, patent infringement, ownership disputes and expungement litigation; patent licensing

 - Preparing, filing and prosecuting trademark, including US trademark, and copyright applications

 - Assessing potential liability for infringement of intellectual property interests